vsuaste/graphql-sequelize-generic/README.md

 connection.js ----- > credentials for the database

-crud.js ----- > class for basic CRUD operations, constructor receives a model

 ### Given a model the next files will be generated:

-model.js

-resolvers.js
+model.js ----- > define model with sequelize

+resolvers.js ----- > class for basic CRUD operations

 ## TODO
 - [ ] Function for copy resolver to root